-A no cost mortgage rate in California is when your lender covers all the closing costs (lender, third party, and recording costs) associated with your mortgage in exchange for a higher interest rate.
+A no-cost mortgage rate in California is when your home loan lender covers all the closing costs (lender, third party, and recording costs) associated with your mortgage in exchange for a higher mortgage rate.

-All things being equal; an interest rate without any closing costs is higher than an interest rate that has closing costs.
-It’s easier to obtain a no cost mortgage rate on a refinance than it is on a purchase.
+All things being equal; a mortgage rate without any closing costs is higher than a mortgage rate that has closing costs.
+And it’s easier to obtain a no-cost mortgage rate on a refinance than it is on a purchase.

 Have you been looking for that seemingly elusive “no-cost” mortgage rates in California?
-And I mean the true no cost mortgage rate where all lender third party and recording fees are covered.
+And I mean the true no-cost mortgage rate where all the lender, third party, and recording fees are covered.

-They’re hard to find and not all no cost mortgage rates are the same due to the fact that lenders have different definitions.
+They’re hard to find and not all no-cost mortgage rates are the same due to the fact that lenders have different definitions.
 Surprisingly many “no-cost rates” close with closing costs.
-That’s why it’s so important to find a top-rated lender when searching for a no-cost interest rate mortgage.
+That’s why it’s so important to find a top-rated lender when searching for the perfect mortgage lender.

-It usually works out where the rate increase, to obtain the no cost mortgage, is only slightly higher than the rate in which thousands of dollars in fees are charged.
+It usually works out where the rate increase, to obtain the no-cost mortgage, is only slightly higher than the rate at which thousands of dollars in fees are charged.